iPhone optimism blasts Apple stock to 2016 high

-SAN FRANCISCO (Reuters) - Apple's (AAPL.O) stock hit a 2016 high on Wednesday, with its market value peaking above $600 billion for the first time since April as Wall Street bet the technology company's newest iPhone would help shore up falling sales.
+SAN FRANCISCO, Sept 14 (Reuters) - Apple's stock hit a 2016 high on Wednesday, with its market value peaking above $600 billion for the first time since April as Wall Street bet the technology company's newest iPhone would help shore up falling sales.

-Fueled by U.S. wireless carriers' reports of strong early orders for the iPhone 7 as well as arch-rival Samsung Electronics' (005930.KS) widely-publicized recall of potentially exploding Galaxy Note 7 smartphones, shares of Apple rose as much as 4.7 percent to $113.03 for a gain of 10 percent in the past three days.
+Fueled by U.S. wireless carriers' reports of strong early orders for the iPhone 7 as well as arch-rival Samsung Electronics' widely-publicized recall of potentially exploding Galaxy Note 7 smartphones, shares of Apple were up 4.6 percent at $112.57 and had gained 7 percent in the past two days.

-Its market capitalization reached nearly $607 billion, compared to $535 billion for Alphabet (GOOGL.O) and $440 billion for Microsoft (MSFT.O).
+Its market capitalization reached nearly $607 billion, compared to $535 billion for Alphabet and $440 billion for Microsoft.

 After sinking to a two-year low in July that had portfolio managers describing Apple as a value stock and no longer a growth play, shares of the world's most valuable listed company have since rebounded 25 percent.